ilya00206/angular-project-template/README.md

-# Angular folder structure project
+# Angular empty configured project

 This repository contains empty Angular 16.2 project template used for enterpise apps with configured: